More and more eggs at markets are labeled as "cage-free"—it certainly sounds good, but what does it actually mean?

 The Basics of "Cage-Free" Eggs

-In theory, the hens that lay eggs labelled "cage-free" are free to walk around the hen house, to perch on roosts, and to lay eggs in nests.
+In theory, the hens that lay eggs labeled "cage-free" are free to walk around the hen house, to perch on roosts, and to lay eggs in nests.

 This is in great contrast to most laying hens, which are kept in cages so small that they can't fully open their wings, much less walk or move about.